Longridge-High-School/start-screen/docs/docs/admin/backups.md

 This will clear all your assets, adverts and shortcut icons and copy over the files in the backup.
 It will then do a full restore of the database which will overwrite your current database.

+### Known Limitations

+1. Database dump contains the database name so it needs to be consistent between the source and target.